Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research. . .

-Peer reviewers are blind to manuscript authorship and are required to maintain confidentiality about the manuscripts they review.
+Peer reviewers are anonymize to manuscript authorship and are required to maintain confidentiality about the manuscripts they review.

 ETHICAL GUIDELINES and Research Integrity

-JAPNA adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+JAPNA adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.